google-deepmind/sonnet/README.md

 [**Documentation**](https://sonnet.readthedocs.io/) | [**Examples**](#examples)

-:warning: Sonnet 2 is currently **beta**.
-We would love to have you use it as an early adopter and please let us know if things aren't working as you would expect.

 Sonnet is a library built on top of [TensorFlow 2](https://www.tensorflow.org/) designed to provide simple, composable abstractions for machine learning research.